Mad-Mushroom/Mad-Mushroom/README.md

 ### Hi :)

-I have a Readme now :D
+I'm MadMushroom and I have fun coding for around 7 years now.
+I started with Basic and worked my way all the way up to Assembly :) Right now I'm working on several projects, including: OpenOS, MadEngine, MadLang or a CPU :D

 My Skills